slusarz/dovecot-fts-flatcurve/README.md

 to act as a simple interface to the Xapian storage/search query functionality.

-This driver supports match scoring.
-This driver does NOT support substring matches (which means it is NOT strictly RFC 3501 compliant; this is a limitation of Xapian) or fuzzy searches.
+This driver supports match scoring and substring matches (on by default), which means it is RFC 3501 (IMAP4rev1) compliant.
+This driver does not support fuzzy searches.

-The driver passes all of the [ImapTest](https://imapwiki.org/ImapTest) search tests except for the substring matching tests.
+The driver passes all of the [ImapTest](https://imapwiki.org/ImapTest) search tests.

 Why Flatcurve?